What is Pitch books in Investment Banking?

-- Financial Models are used for Accretion/Dilution analysis in case of Merger & Acquisition Pitch.
+- Financial Models are used for Accretion/Dilution analysis in the case of Merger & Acquisition Pitch.

-- In case of Debt Issuance Pitch, Financial Models is used to show how a debt issuance can be serviced and repaid.
+- In the case of the Debt Issuance Pitch, Financial Modeling is used to show how a debt issuance can be serviced and repaid.

-- In IPO Pitch to see show the company’s financial profile will look after an IPO transaction.
+- In IPO Pitch to see the show, the company’s financial profile will look after an IPO transaction.

 Types of Investment Banking Pitch books

-These types of pitch book include all the details and information about the investment banking firm.
-Also the statistics related to recent deals, profits, successful investments, recent trends and deals in the market are demonstrated in the pitch book.
+These types of pitch books include all the details and information about the investment banking firm.
+Also, the statistics related to recent deals, profits, successful investments, recent trends, and deals in the market are demonstrated in the pitch book.
 Hence such a pitch book needs to be updated regularly.

-- Organization details- This pitch book contains slides, which display the organization details of the respective investment bank, like its vision and mission statement, history, global presence, key management personnel and size of the company.
+- Organization details- This contains slides, which display the organization details of the respective investment bank, like its vision and mission statement, history, global presence, key management personnel, and size of the company.

 - It may also contain slides portraying the firm’s ranking as compared to competitors.

-- Market Data- The main pitch book will also include important aspects on the market overview such as competitor’s performance, current trends & deals in the market.
+- Market Data- This will also include important aspects of the market overview, such as competitor’s performance, current trends & deals in the market.

 #2- Deal pitch book

-This type of pitch book is created specifically for a particular deal.
-Such presentation focuses on demonstrating how the investment bank can specifically cater to their client’s financial and investing needs.
+It is created specifically for a particular deal.
+Such a presentation focuses on demonstrating how the investment bank can specifically cater to their client’s financial and investing needs.

 - Detail Specific- This book has information on specific details that makes an investment bank look attractive as well as efficient.

-- Usage of Graphs– The data is supported graphs that show market growth rate, the firm’s positioning overview and valuation summary.
-This helps in making a valiant representation of the firm’s potential to serve its client.
-Do checkout these Awesome Investment Banking Graphs
+- Usage of Graphs– The data is supported by graphs that show market growth rate, the firm’s positioning overview, and valuation summary.
+It helps in making a valiant representation of the firm’s potential to serve its client.
+Do check out these Awesome Investment Banking Graphs.

 #3- Management Presentations